 Eating a healthy, nutrient-rich diet is essential for women at any age.
-However, as women transition through perimenopause and beyond, nutrient needs change.
-In part two of this two blog series, we will focus on key nutrients and supplements to help you live your best during your transition through peri- and postmenopause.
+However, as women begin to age, nutrient needs change.
+In the second and final part of this women’s health blog series, learn about key nutrients and supplements to help you feel your best as you transition through menopause.

 Perimenopause can bring with it the dreaded symptom of hot flashes for some women.
 Hot flashes are described as a sudden feeling of heat, often with heavy sweating, and sometimes followed by cold shivering.
 When hot flashes happen during the night, they are called night sweats, making a good night’s sleep quite difficult.

 Several nutritional ingredients (soy isoflavones, black cohosh, and red clover, to name a few) are marketed to reduce menopausal hot flashes.
 A recent in-depth assessment recommends soy isoflavones as a first line of treatment of hot flashes.
 The research is based on evidence showing that soy isoflavones help to reduce their frequency and severity.
 Research is mixed for black cohosh and red clover.

 Choose whole soy foods such as tofu, tempeh, edamame, and soymilk, or a high-quality whole soybean extract supplement if you experience menopausal hot flashes.